hameed003/git-and-gitHub-notes/Configure SHH key to use multiple gitHub account on same device.md

 ![ Command to copy ssh public key](https://github.com/hameed003/git-and-gitHub-notes/blob/main/images/ssh%20setup%20images/05%20copy%20ssh%20key.png " Command to copy ssh public key")

+Now paste this `ssh public key` to the `SSH and GPS keys` section in gitHub Settings.

 ## 2. Add SSH Keys to the Agent

 Start the SSH agent and add your keys: